Why Do Kittens Get Diarrhea?

 When your young kitty is dealing with GI upset, making some dietary adjustments can be a good idea.

-Offering a bland diet can help soothe their tummy.
+Offering a bland or limited-ingredient diet can help soothe their tummy.
 If you’re changing their food, do it gradually over several days to avoid further upsetting their stomach.

 Transitioning slowly between kitten milk replacer and solid food or between different brands of wet food can also help.